-The College will offer Intermediate Portuguese I in fall 2011 and Intermediate Portuguese II in spring 2012.
-These four semesters of Portuguese will satisfy the College's requirement for foreign languages.
+The College will offer Introductory Portuguese I, and Intermediate Portuguese I during fall 2012 and Introductory Portuguese II and Intermediate Portuguese II in spring 2013.
+Four semesters of Portuguese (1111,1112, 1121 and 1122) will satisfy the College's requirement for foreign languages.
 The Portuguese requirements are just like that of Spanish.

 Latin American Studies is funding this initiative with close co-sponsorship from the Chair of the Department of Romance Languages and Literatures, Mercedes Juliá, Ph.D.
-For more information, please contact Satya Pattnayak at satya.pattnayak@villanova.edu.
+For more information, please contact Dr. Satya Pattnayak at satya.pattnayak@villanova.edu, or the Department of Romance Languages website: